DaniDimitrova/watsonwork-salesforce-oauth2/README.md

-# watsonwork-gmail-oauth2
+# watsonwork-salesforce-oauth2

-A sample Watson Work app that presents a user with their messages from GMail, handling Google's OAuth2.0 flow and storing multiple users' tokens in a PouchDB instance.
+A sample Watson Work app that presents a user with their messages from Salesforce, handling Salesforce's OAuth2.0 flow and storing multiple users' tokens in a PouchDB instance.

 ## Try it out